 Faculty Notification and Review

-Once the application package is complete, it will be released to the three faculty members listed on the application.
-If those faculty members are not able to admit you, the application package is made available to all HCI faculty.
+Once the application package is complete, it will be made available to all HCI faculty.
 Students that are admitted for the fall semester will start receiving offers the first part of April.
 Every applicant will be notified via email, whether they were accepted or denied by April 15 for fall applications and by November 15 for spring applications.